Prollad99/bs-net/_blogs/huuuge-casino/maximize-wins.md

 ## 6. Play Progressive Jackpot Slots
 If you’re aiming for a big win, try your luck on progressive jackpot slots.
 These games pool a portion of each bet into a large jackpot, which can be won randomly.
 Keep in mind that betting the maximum amount often qualifies you for the full jackpot.

-## 7. Practice with Free Coins
+## 7. Practice with Free Chips
-Use free coins to practice and familiarize yourself with different slots.
-This allows you to try out new games and strategies without risking your real coins.
-You can collect free coins from Huuuge Casino’s daily bonuses, or by visiting [BonusCollector.net](https://bonuscollector.net/hit-it-rich-free-chips/) for additional rewards.
+Use free chips to practice and familiarize yourself with different slots.
+This allows you to try out new games and strategies without risking your real chips.
+You can collect free chips from Huuuge Casino’s daily bonuses, or by visiting [BonusCollector.net](https://bonuscollector.net/hit-it-rich-free-chips/) for additional rewards.

 ## 8. Set Win and Loss Limits
 Setting win and loss limits is a smart way to manage your time and money.
 Decide in advance how much you’re willing to win or lose in a session.
 Once you hit these limits, take a break and avoid the temptation to continue playing.